Eastern Barred Bandicoot release Churchill Island

 The results so far, a credit to the dedicated team of staff and volunteers that have helped to recover the mainland Eastern Barred Bandicoot.

-Volunteers are critical to the success of this project; this monitoring session had 24 volunteers donating 246 hours towards the monitoring and conservation of this species.
-This is a typical contribution for each session and is not only greatly appreciated, it’s essential to make this program possible.
+Volunteers are critical to the success of this project.
+A typical monitoring session could have up to 30 volunteers providing 200-300 hours of volunteer time.
+Not only is the volunteer effort greatly appreciated, it’s essential to make this program possible.
 A big thanks is extended to all the volunteers for all their efforts!

 If you would like to hear about volunteering opportunities with this project in the future, please contact firstname.lastname@example.org